AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 | int  | 4 bytes  | CurrentColor |
 | int  | 4 bytes  | Delay |

-Every dynamic color entry has a number of colors that are loaded at the specified StartingColorOffset (to which you would add 4-bytes until all colors are read) where each color is just a 4-byte integer that represents the 3 components (RGB) plus a constant value that it is used to restart the animation ( by setting the Delay value to this constant ).
+Every animated light has a number of colors that are loaded at the specified StartingColorOffset (to which you would add 4-bytes until all colors are read) where each color is just a 4-byte integer that represents the 3 components (RGB) plus a constant value that it is used to restart the animation ( by setting the Delay value to this constant ).
-Every frame the dynamic color structure is updated only if the Delay reaches zero, after which the ColorIndex is incremented wrapping around only when it reaches the maximum value of NumColors.
+Every frame the animated light structure is updated only if the Delay reaches zero, after which the ColorIndex is incremented wrapping around only when it reaches the maximum value of NumColors.
 This value is used to select the current color that will be used by the